 Wolff Lyon Architects’ staff includes licensed Architects John Wolff and Tom Lyon, and a team of talented architects and designers, as well as other support personnel.
-Our size of twelve provides principal involvement with all details while still allowing for the undertaking of large projects.
+Our size of seventeen provides principal involvement with all details while still allowing for the undertaking of large projects.

 During the early years, we physically built most of the projects that we designed.
 As the complexity of our practice grew, this became impossible.
 However, our hands-on knowledge of construction and costs still ensures that realistic schedules and budgets will be created and actually realized.